Re-Adventures/MyNotes/Web Assembly.md

 )
 ```

-## Calling using JS
+## Calling WebAsm functions using JS
-Once we defined our funtion, we need to export that function so that it is visible to our javascript.
+* Once we defined our funtion, we need to export that function so that it is visible to our javascript.
 This can be done using following syntax:

  ```wasm
 (export "FunctionNameVisibleToJS" (func $MyFunction))